TV Reporter, Fact Digger, News Breaker, Problem Solver, Hard Worker, Creative Writer.

 Before KATU, she lived in New York City where she worked as a freelance reporter for News 12 Connecticut.
 While there, she covered all kinds of stories ranging from financial relief and storm mitigation for Superstorm Sandy victims to controversial moorings along Connecticut's wealthiest coastlines.

-Before that, she doubled as an Investigative Reporter and General Assingment reporter for KHQ TV, the NBC affiliate in Spokane, WA.
-She was part of the team that successfully built the station's I-Team, the Center for Investigative Action, from the ground up.
+Before that, she doubled as an investigative reporter and general assingment reporter for KHQ TV, the NBC affiliate in Spokane, WA.
+She was part of the team that successfully built the station's I-Team, the Center for Investigative Action.
 She was also part of the team that led KHQ to the highest ratings in the station's history.

-As an investigative reporter for the Center for Investigative Action at KHQ, Chelsea uncovered the trail of a crime gun, used by a convicted felon to shoot and nearly kill two Sheriff's Deputies.
-Through extensive research and public records requests, Chelsea found that the gun was stolen from a Utah Highway Patrolman.
+As an investigative reporter for the Center for Investigative Action, Chelsea uncovered the trail of a gun, used by a convicted felon to shoot and nearly kill two sheriff's deputies.

 Part of her time at KHQ also included delivering multiple live reports and interviews for the station's all-sports and weather channel, SWX.
 In 2012, Chelsea was selected to cover the U.S. Olympic Track and Field Trials in Eugene, Oregon.
 She spent six days covering the Trials, which featured regional athletes as they pursued their dreams of going to the Olympics.

-Before KEPR TV, Chelsea worked for KOMO TV, the ABC affiliate in Seattle, WA.
+Before KEPR TV, Chelsea interned for KOMO TV, the ABC affiliate in Seattle, WA.
 While there, she worked as a producer and writer for the news and sports departments.
-Prior to KOMO, Chelsea worked for the Seattle SuperSonics and Storm in the public relations department.
+Prior to KOMO, Chelsea interned for the Seattle SuperSonics and Storm in the public relations department.

 Her career began at the University of Washington where she earned a Bachelor of Arts degree in Journalism.
 While attending UW, she was a contributing writer for the university paper, The Daily, and regularly freelanced for several area newspapers including the Issaquah Press.